abbydes/ELEC5550_Group08_GITHUB/README.md

 Code regarding PCB hardware verification can be found in the PCB PROTOTYPING folder.

 The PCB prototyping folder also includes the KICAD design documents which are located in the KICAD DESIGN folder under PCB Prototyping

-## Finalised
-All of the code must be finalised and submitted in a finalised github repository.

-Finalised code can be found in the FINALISED folder.

 ## File Management
 All files are to be uploaded to their respective folders.
 New file versions to be created each week to allow for proper version control.